How To Watch TV Shows On KodiBy Jeremy Evans / July 30, 2017 / Tags: Kodi

 Which Shows Are On Kodi?

-Virtually every popular show, and plenty of under-the-radar shows, is available to watch for free on Kodi.
+Virtually every popular show, and plenty of under-the-radar shows, is available to watch on Kodi.
 Here’s a list of just some of the TV shows you can watch.
 This is by no means comprehensive.

 *Disclaimer: This article is only intended for educational purposes.
 We do not in any way condone, promote, or encourage any criminal or illegal activity.
 Your actions are your responsibility.
 Please check your local laws regarding torrents and pirated streaming.
 Read more about our streaming philosophy.